Jonathan-J8/three-materials-compiled/README.md

 # three-materials-compiled

+From threejs version 0.161.0

 Are you tired of constantly searching the meanings of differents chunks in three.js shaders?
 Here is the list of most materials.
 It provid the compliled shaders, pre-compiled shaders and the materials uniforms.
 Full links to originals chunks is provided in the compiled version of the shaders.

-If you want to see thems in a more interactive way, here is another project who list them : [ycw.github.io/three-shaderlib-skim/dist/#/latest](https://ycw.github.io/three-shaderlib-skim/dist/#/latest)
+If you want to see them in a more interactive way, here is another project: [ycw.github.io/three-shaderlib-skim/dist/#/latest](https://ycw.github.io/three-shaderlib-skim/dist/#/latest)

 [Materials](./materials/):